 Individuals who are contemplating marriage have the right to decide, in advance, how their assets and liabilities, along with other legal rights, shall be determined in the event of a divorce or upon the death of one of the spouses.
 Located at 54 State Street in Albany, NY, O’Connell & Aronowitz is a valuable resource for people seeking a prenuptial agreement attorney.
 Our experienced and compassionate attorneys have handled hundreds of family law cases throughout New York State.
-January 2018 marked an expansion to our renowned Family & Matrimonial practice with Flo Richardson joining the firm as Of Counsel.
-Bringing decades of experience focusing exclusively in family law matters, Flo joins our attorneys Will Berglund and Kelly Mikullitz to create one of the most dynamic family law practices in the state.
+January 2018 marked an expansion to our renowned Divorce/Family/Matrimonial practice with Florence Richardson joining the firm as Of Counsel.
+Bringing decades of experience focusing exclusively in family law matters, Flo joins attorneys Will Berglund and Kelly Mikullitz to create one of the most dynamic family law practices in the state.

 About Prenuptial Agreements